 Nuts and oilseeds are a dense source of energy and consuming nuts daily helps to maintain positive energy balance.
 Adding nuts to different recipes increases the bulk and overall caloric content.
 Nuts when consumed in limited amount (4 to 5 almonds per day) and when made a part of calorie restricted diet helps in weight loss, but when consumed in large amount and added to different meals helps to gain weight.

-For example, 4 to 5 almonds when consumed as a snack in a calorie restricted diet helps in weight loss, but 4 to 5 almonds when added to milk two times per day may promote weight gain.
+For example, 4 to 5 almonds when consumed as a snack in a calorie restricted diet helps in weight loss, but 4 to 5 almonds when added to main meal two times per day may promote weight gain.
 However, one should not consume more than 10 to 12 almonds or 3 to 4 whole walnuts per day.
 Besides this, nuts protect the heart, have low glycemic index and help in maintaining a healthy lipid profile.
 (3, 4)

 Palatability and Variety of Foods